theblackwidower/KanaQuiz/README.md

   * Supports Hiragana and Katakana character sets
   * Ten different character groupings for each set, allowing a gradual progression through the characters
+  * Complete control of which characters the user is quizzed on (either groups of questions or individual questions can be enabled and disabled)
+  * Support for kun'yomi and on'yomi-based kanji questions
   * Can answer questions by entering them using the on-screen keyboard, or as multiple choice questions
   * Built-in kana reference sheet
   * Supports both digraphs (ひゃ, みゅ, リュ) and diacritics (が, ぴ)